cybercongress/cybercongress/site/content/post/game-of-links.md

 The results of the Game and the allocation are significantly influenced by the results of the takeoff donations.

+All CYBtokens that remain from the Takeoff, are allocated to the community pool at the end of the game.

 100 TCYBs will be distributed to donors proportionally per the donated ATOMs and the order of donation transaction.
 The distribution function is:

 ```